-How often has someone asked how you’re feeling and you’ve replied, “OK”, when you really felt insecure, stressed or overwhelmed.
+How often has someone asked how you’re feeling and you’ve replied, “OK”, when you really felt insecure, stressed or overwhelmed?
 How would you like it if you could say “I’m doing great!” and mean it… Really!

-Empirical studies have shown that people who are happy have greater self-esteem, perform better at work, have stronger relationships at home, make clearer decisions about their lives, exhibit greater self-control and coping skills.
+Empirical studies have shown that people who are happy have greater confidence and self-esteem, perform better at work, have stronger relationships at home, make clearer decisions about their lives, exhibit greater self-control and coping skills.
 In the Happiness GPS program you’ll learn how to transform happiness from something that happens to you to something that you can choose at any time, in any situation.